-OpenSprinkler Pi (OSPi) v1.43+ User Manual
+OpenSprinkler Pi (OSPi) v1.4x User Manual

-(Updated May 1, 2020)
+(Updated May 16, 2020)

 Contents

 Introduction

 Hardware Interface

 Hardware Setup

 0. Preparation

 1. Test Power Supply

 2. Attach RPi to OSPi

 3. Web Connectivity

 5. Zone Expansion Board

 6. Rain Sensor / Flow Sensor / Program Switch

 7. Analog-Digital Converter (Advanced Topic)

 8. Radio Frequency (RF) Transmitter (Advanced Topic)

 Software Setup

 1. Install OpenSprinkler Unified Firmware

 2. Using OSPi Firmware

 Technical Details

 RPi Pin Uses

 Specifications

 Terms and Conditions

 Open-Source Links

 Introduction OpenSprinkler Pi (OSPi) is an open-source sprinkler / irrigation extension board for the Raspberry Pi.
 It's an easy and low-cost solution to transform your Raspberry Pi into a capable sprinkler controller with unlimited number of stations, for lawn and plant watering, farm irrigation and other similar applications.
-The OSPi v1.43+ kit includes a set of laser cut acrylic enclosure, one assembled and tested OSPi circuit board and terminal blocks.
-The built-in components include 24V AC to 5V DC switching regulator, solenoid drivers, DS1307 RTC and battery, PCF8591T 8-bit ADC converter (4 input and 1 output), per-station transient voltage protector.
+The OSPi v1.4x kit includes a set of laser cut acrylic enclosure, one assembled and tested OSPi circuit board and terminal blocks.
+The built-in components include 24VAC to 5VDC switching regulator, solenoid drivers, PCF8591T 8-bit ADC converter (4 input and 1 output), per-station transient voltage protector.
+NOTE: from version 1.44, the real-time clock (RTC) and battery that were in previous versions have been removed, as the firmware never uses these components.

-To get started, you will also need the following, which are NOT included by default and need to be purchased separately.

-- a Raspberry Pi (any of the following versions: RPi 0; RPi 1 A+ or B+; RPi 2; RPi 3) - a nano-size USB WiFi dongle (optional) - a 4GB or above microSD card - 24V AC sprinkler transformer (output voltage 22~30V AC, note that it's AC, not DC!) - o Note: if you plan to use RPi 3: due to the power consumption of RPi 3, you may need an additional USB adapter to power RPi 3 directly through its microUSB port. - 24V AC sprinkler valves (note that it's 24V AC valve, not DC or latching solenoid valve!)
+To get started, you will also need the following, which are NOT included by default and need to be purchased separately. - a Raspberry Pi (any version) - a nano-size USB WiFi dongle (optional, if your RPi does not have built-in WiFi) - a 4GB or above microSD card - 24V AC sprinkler transformer (output voltage 24V AC -- note that it's AC, not DC!) - o Note: if you plan to use RPi 3 or 4: due to the rather high power consumption of these RPis, you may need an additional USB adapter to power RPi directly through its microUSB port. - 24V AC sprinkler valves (note that it's 24V AC valve, not DC or latching solenoid valve!)
 (Sold separately)